 - Approves the California Food Assistance Program (CFAP) Expansion: Automation, Outreach, and Revised Timeline May Revision Request and continuation of work towards implementing the CFAP expansion for income-eligible individuals aged 55 years or older, regardless of their immigration status (this initiative is also called "Food For All").
 The Governor's Budget had previously indicated that the program may begin food benefits issuance in January 2027, instead of the planned January 2025 date.
 Automation is now anticipated to begin in July 2023 and food benefits issuance is now anticipated to begin in October 2025.
 The May Revision includes \$40 million General Fund for automation and outreach efforts. - Approves the California Food Assistance Program (CFAP) Expansion Governor's January Budget Change Proposal, with \$3.3 million General Fund on-going and 18 permanent positions. - Approves the Federal Reimbursement of Food Benefit Theft May Revision Request of \$42.9 million in federal financial participation for associated administration and automation activities related to the federal reimbursement of food benefit theft.
 The federal Consolidated Appropriation Act of 2023 mandated the federal reimbursement of Supplemental Nutrition Assistance Program food benefit theft. - Approves the County CalFresh Administration Rebase May Revision request of \$406.5 million (\$159.5 million General Fund) to reflect a revised budgeting methodology for county CalFresh administration activities, pursuant to Chapter 537, Statutes of 2022 (AB 207).
 This methodology and appropriation update was highly anticipated for this May Revision to assure the needed level of funding to administer critical food benefits to low-income Californians. - Approves the May Revision request of \$47 million (\$23.5 million General Fund) for Summer Electronic Benefit Transfer (EBT) Program outreach and automation costs to phase in this program for children who qualify for free or reduced-price school meals beginning summer 2024 and continuing in summer 2025.
-Additionally approves trailer bill language requiring a form to be available for the over 1.6 million children who are not auto-enrolled for the summer 2024 benefit. - Approves \$9.9 million General Fund one-time, with corresponding Trailer Bill Language, for the CalFresh Fruit and Vegetable Pilot, extending the sunset and making other statutory modifications that align to this investment.
+Additionally approves Trailer Bill Language requiring the California Department of Social Services (CDSS) to work in partnership with the State Department of Education (CDE) and share data to maximize participation in the Summer EBT benefit program. - Approves \$9.9 million General Fund (\$500,000 for state operations costs and \$9.4 million for local assistance) one-time, with corresponding Trailer Bill Language, for the

+CalFresh Fruit and Vegetable Pilot, extending the sunset and making other statutory modifications that align to this investment.